Locality and Centrality: The Variety ZG: Characterizations of

 Equivalently, we can say that every language of~$\ZG$ is a finite union of \emph{disjoint shuffles} of a singleton language (containing only one word) and of a regular commutative language, where the \emph{disjoint shuffle} operator interleaves two languages (i.e., it describes the sets of words that can be achieved as interleavings of one word in each language) while requiring that the two languages are on disjoint alphabets.
 Intuitively, these characterizations are because the syntactic congruence of a $\ZG$ language is a $\ZG$-congruence, and Theorem~\ref{thm:congruence} tells us that it is refined by an $n,p$-congruence, whose classes can be expressed as stated.
 Let us formally prove Corollary~\ref{cor:zgcarac} using Theorem~\ref{thm:congruence}:

+\begin{proof}[Proof of Corollary~\ref{cor:zgcarac}] One direction is easy: if a language $L$ is of the prescribed form, then it is a Boolean combination of languages of $\MNil$ and regular commutative languages.
+These languages are in $\ZG$ and $\ZG$ is closed under Boolean operations, so indeed $L$ is in~$\ZG$.

-\begin{proof}[Proof of Corollary~\ref{cor:zgcarac}] Fix a language $L$ in~$\ZG$, and consider the syntactic congruence $\sim$ of~$L$: it is a $\ZG$-congruence, more specifically a $\ZG_p$-congruence for some value $p>0$.
+For the converse direction, fix a language $L$ in~$\ZG$, and consider the syntactic congruence $\sim$ of~$L$: it is a $\ZG$-congruence, more specifically a $\ZG_p$-congruence for some value $p>0$.
 By Theorem~\ref{thm:congruence}, there exists $n \in \NN$ such that $\sim$ is refined by a $n,p$-congruence~$\sim'$.
 Now, by definition of the syntactic congruence, the set of words of~$\Sigma^*$ that are in~$L$ is a union of equivalence classes of~$\sim$, hence of~$\sim'$.
 This means that $L$ can be expressed as the union of the languages corresponding to these classes.

 Now, an equivalence class of the $n,p$-congruence $\sim'$ can be expressed as the shuffle of two languages: the singleton language containing the rare word defining the class, and the language that imposes that all frequent letters are indeed frequent (so the rare alphabet is as required) and that the modulo of their number of occurrences is as specified.
 The second language is commutative, and the disjointness of rare and frequent letters guarantees that the shuffle is indeed disjoint.